Suzanna-Linn/slua/docs/new-release.md

 ##### Changes in encoding with `encode()`

-Empty tables are encoded as array by default.
+Keys of type *uuid* are encoded as *string*, instead of throwing a "table key must be a number or string" error.

 **NaN** is encoded as `lljson.null` (instead of *Nan*, that is not standard JSON).

+Empty tables are encoded as arrays by default.

 ##### Changes in decoding with `decode()`